dfaroughy/Multimodal-flows/README.md

 **AspenOpenJets (AOJ) dataset**

 ![plot](./particle_clouds.png)
 *Visualizations of 10 CMS jets as particle clouds in the $(\eta,\phi)$-plane taken from the {\sc AspenOpenJets} training dataset.
-The size of each marker is proportional to the particle's transverse momentum, while the shape and color encode the discrete variables corresponding to electric charge and flavor, respectively.*
+The size of each marker is proportional to the particle's transverse momentum, while the shape and color encode the discrete variables corresponding to electric charge and particle type, respectively.*

 - Default code expects AOJ `.h5` files under a base directory: `--dir <BASE>`, data in `<BASE>/aoj/RunG_batch*.h5`.
 - You can let the loader download files (uses AOJ URL) by passing `download=True` in code, or manually place files under `<BASE>/aoj/`.